Cheap Fundraising Ideas That Make a Big Impact | Free & Homemade

 Use volunteer labor

-Car washes, yard work, babysitting, pet walking—all rely on volunteer time.
+Car washes, yard work, babysitting, pet walking.
+All rely on volunteer time.
 No venue cost.
 No product cost.
 Just labor and goodwill.

 Use print-on-demand for merch